 Let’s face it.
-Banking fees can be intimidating and sometimes banks don’t share them up front.
+Banking fees can be intimidating and sometimes banks don’t share them upfront.
 Thinking about the monthly charges that will be deducted from your account is saddening.
 Big banks impose most of these banking fees, leaving consumers to just comply with them and have a part of their money taken from them.
 Luckily, there are already new options like Chime that offers a much more convenient way of banking with no hidden fees.
-Without the unnecessary fees, you will be able to spend your money any way you want without sacrificing some unlike when you have to pay some banking fee.
+Without the unnecessary fees, you will be able to spend your money any way you want without sacrificing some unlike when you have to pay some banking fees.

 To summarize, being able to manage your finances as early as possible is a good start on being an adult.
 It is best to have a safe and secure way to store your money so you have something to spend especially in times of emergencies.
 There are a lot of banks to choose from and you should try to learn more about each before opening a checking account.
 Major banks impose banking fees such as monthly maintenance fees, so it’s a good idea to compare bank by bank in order for you to determine where your money will not suffer.

 However, there is already a more convenient and efficient way to keep your money without worrying about your money being deducted monthly.
 Chime is an online banking account which lets you open an account with the use of your smartphone or computer.
 What’s more, it allows you to view your account on its mobile banking app whenever, wherever.
 No more leaving the house and going to the bank just to check the status of your account.
-If you are not a fan of pesky fees, consider applying for a Chime Spending Account.
+If you are not a fan of pesky fees, consider applying for a Chime Checking Account.
 It promises no hidden charges so you will be able to enjoy spending your money.
 Also, you will be able to manage your finances wisely with only the use of your smartphone.

 How To Apply For A Hassle-free Chime Account